List of pterosaur genera: Age

 The age column denotes the epoch of geologic time to which the fossils date.
 Genera that are invalid, misidentified, or otherwise do not represent a valid pterosaur are listed as age N/A because there was never a time in which a pterosaur by that generic name actually lived.

 Location and notes

-The location column designates the geographic region where remains of the relevant genus have been found.
-The regions used are continents except in the case of smaller landmasses (e.g. Cuba.)
-Political bodies, being non-existent in the Mesozoic are not used to indicate genera locations.
+The location column designates the countries where remains of the relevant genus have been found.
 Genera that are invalid, misidentified, or otherwise do not represent a valid pterosaur are listed as location N/A because there was never a place in which a pterosaur by that generic name actually lived.
 The notes column is a collection of annotations on the scientific significance and taxonomic history of listed genera, as well as elaborations on the information presented in other columns.